 Why Canonical URLs Matter for SEO

-By specifying a canonical URL, you’re telling search engines which version of a page to display on search engine result pages (SERPs), so you can present cleaner-looking links to searchers.
+By specifying a canonical URL, you’re telling search engines which preferred version of a page to display on search engine result pages (SERPs), so you can present the URL that makes the most sense to show someone accessing your site organically.

 Consolidate Link Signals